1ssb/mangroves/README.md

 ### Pending---Phase 4: Prepare for release final release.

-# Mangrove: Dynamic Data Management Engine for Advanced AI Applications
+# Mangrove: Dynamic Data Management system for Advanced AI Applications

 Unlock a new paradigm of data management with Mangrove—a high-density, multi-dimensional data structure engineered to streamline variable handling across various depths and types.